Throughout our history, artists and filmmakers

 Beth Doubt, Laureen Silke, Sheila Pepper

-out of 185 to be Invited to Race in the
+out of 185 to be Invited to Race in

 Friday Night Carmello's Charity Challenge Cup